pawlikowsky/feederek/README.md

 # Feederek
 ### Simple Telegram bot for providing feeds to telegram channel.

+## :warning: This script is outdated and not maintained for years.
+You can use it, but I recommend to look for other similar tools. :warning:

 ## Installation

 Just download feederek.py and db.p (storage for feeds).
 Create Telegram channel and bot (If you are not familiar with telegram bots and chat read the docs https://core.telegram.org/bots).
 Set up your settings and run.